firas2025k/mvpcourseforger/context-md/CONTEXT.md

 ├── package.json
 ├── postcss.config.mjs
 ├── tailwind.config.ts
+├── tsconfig.json
-└── tsconfig.json
+└── types

 ## Important notes
 - this setup has a template landing page ,supabase auth already implemented and a protected route (dashboard) for authentiticated users
-- when creating components,please put theme in a fodler related to the page it relates to for example if you are creating a component for the dashboard page,please put it in a dashboard folder in the components folder
+- when creating components,please put theme in a fodler related to the page it relates to for example if you are creating a component for the dashboard page,please put it in a dashboard folder in the components folder and for shared components like navbars and side bars etc.. put them in a shared folder in the components folder
+- for styling,please use tailwindcss and shadcnui